On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Theory in the Linear-Gaussian Setting

 Of course, setting $\Gamma_2=\widehat{\Gamma}_{\infty}$ where $\widehat{\Gamma}_{\infty}$ is the unique invariant probability measure described in Theorem \ref{theo-existence-s-ric} implies that for any initial probability measure $Q\sim\Gamma$ on $\bbS^+_d$ we have that $\widehat{\phi}_t(Q)$ tends to be distributed according to $\widehat{\Gamma}_{\infty}$.
 The proof of the above theorem is provided in \cite[Theorem 2.4]{Bishop/DelMoral/multiDimRicc} and is based on matrix-valued Lyapunov and minorisation conditions (choosing the Lyapunov candidate, $\Lambda(\cdot)$).

 For one-dimensional models, the article~\cite{2017arXiv171110065B} provides explicit analytical expressions for the reversible measure of $\widehat{P}_t$ in terms of the model parameters.
-As expected, heavy tailed reversible measures arise when $\kappa=1$, and weighted Gaussian distributions when $\kappa=0$; see the illustrative examples in a later section in this article.
+As expected, heavy tailed reversible measures arise when $\kappa=1$, and weighted Gaussian distributions when $\kappa=0$.
 The article \cite{2017arXiv171110065B} also provides sharp exponential decay rates to equilibrium, in the sense that the decay rates tend to those of the limiting deterministic Riccati equation when $\sfN$ tends to $\infty$.

+In a later section, we explore the one-dimensional case in more detail and explicitly examine the invariant measures in each model $\kappa\in\{0,1\}$.
+The contrast between the steady-state invariant measures in each case $\kappa\in\{0,1\}$ provides some insight into various phenomenon seen in practice we believe, e.g. so-called catastrophic divergence, and fluctuations of the sample covariance, etc. We also state the strong $\bbL_n$-type contraction of $\widehat{\phi}_t(Q)$ in both cases (\texttt{F1}) and (\texttt{F2}).

-\subsubsection{Contraction Properties of Exponential Semigroups}
+\subsection{Contraction Properties of Exponential Semigroups}